What are superfoods anyway?

 Reliable substances in Camu Camu

 Camu Camu is approximately dark purple in colour, with yellow flesh that is sour in taste.
-In Camu Camu (also in Camu Camu powder) there is a lot of Beta-Carotene, which is considered a provitamin A. The substance supports the immune system and protects the cells.
+In Camu Camu (also in Camu Camu powder) there is a lot of Beta-Carotene.

 It also helps the skin that has been exposed to the sun too long.
-In addition to that, Camu Camu is rich in vitamin C, which contributes to the normal functioning of your immune system.
-The fruit is also very tasty.
+In addition to that, Camu Camu is rich in vitamin C. The fruit is also very tasty.